aleppard/utopia/README.md

 Build as above.
 Install and configure [Apache Tomcat](https://tomcat.apache.org/).
 Install and configure [Postgres](https://www.postgresql.org/).
-Create ~/.m2/settings.xml and set Tomcat and Postgres credentials.
-See example/settings.xml for an example file.
+Create `~/.m2/settings.xml` using `example/settings.xml` as a guide.
+Set Tomcat and Postgres credentials.

 The first build and deployment can be made by running:

-    mvn package
-    mvn cargo:deploy
+    mvn package cargo:deploy

 Then to re-deploy:

-    mvn package
-    mvn cargo:redeploy
+    mvn package cargo:redeploy

-Pass -P argument to the deploy command to deploy to a production instance, otherwise it will deploy to the development instance.
-See example_settings.xml for more information.
+Pass `-Pproduction` argument to the command to build a production version and deploy the the production instance.
+Otherwise it will build the development version with front-end symbols and deploy to the development instance.
+See `example_settings.xml` for more information.

 Once running you can configure it (e.g. uploading the map) using the following example configuration script (you will need to install [curl](https://curl.se/) to run):